vserova/book/pages/ch_cgi.md

     ./cgi 'cmd1=init&cmd2=reply'

-results in execution of only <span class="nctnt ncbi-var">cmd1</span>, as does executing
+results in execution of only `cmd1`, as does executing

     ./cgi 'cmd2=reply&cmd1=init'